 Mobilizing the North Delta and Surrey Communities with Hope

-This partnership of North Delta Churches (ND Evangelical Free Church, St. Cuthbert Anglican Church, Trinity Lutheran Church and Crossroads United Church) came together in response to the Syrian Refugee crisis of the fall of 2015.
+This partnership of North Delta Churches (North Delta Evangelical Free Church, St. Cuthbert Anglican Church, Trinity Lutheran Church, and Crossroads United Church) came together in response to the Syrian Refugee crisis in the fall of 2015.

 Coordinated by a Steering Committee of members from all four churches, along with other community members, this group aims to assist at least one displaced Syrian family through a private sponsorship process.